 PCAs of oceanographic and tuna covariates within the climatology and hi-res datasets showed high levels of correlation between covariates and consistent clustering of the same covariates in both datasets.
-PCA of 10 covariates within the Heron Island climatology dataset revealed that the first 2 principal components account for 65.7 % of the variance in the data (PC1 = 49.2%, PC2 = 16.5%), and for PCA of the same covariates within the Lord Howe Island climatology dataset, the first 2 principal components account for 77.7% of the variance in the data (PC1 = 56.8%, PC2 = 20.9%; Fig. 2).
-In both ordinations PC1 represents a positive relationship with latitude: higher SST and tropical tuna biomass in the Coral Sea is associated with negative PC1 values whereas higher primary productivity and bigeye tuna adult biomass in the Tasman Sea is associated with positive PC1 values.
+PCA of 10 covariates within the Heron Island climatology dataset revealed that the first 2 principal components account for 65.7% of the variance in the data (PC1 = 49.2%, PC2 = 16.5%). and for PCA of the same covariates within the Lord Howe Island climatology dataset, the first 2 principal components account for 77.7% of the variance in the data (PC1 = 56.8%, PC2 = 20.9%; Fig. 2).
+In both ordinations PC1 represents a positive relationship with latitude: higher SST and tropical tuna biomass in the Coral Sea is associated with negative PC1 values where-as higher PRO and BET_ADU biomass in the Tasman Sea is associated with positive PC1 values.
 In the Heron Island ordination PC2 represents an inverse relationship with proximity to a central seamount region and in the Lord Howe Island ordination PC2 represents a positive relationship with longitude.
 In both ordinations adult skipjack tuna (joined by adult yellowfin tuna in the Heron Island PCA) was clustered with micronektonic skipjack and yellowfin tunas (joined by micronektonic bigeye tuna in the Lord Howe Island PCA), hereafter termed the 'major-tuna cluster'.
-In each PCA the major-tuna cluster was highly correlated with PC1 (Heron Island Pearson's $r^2 = 0.88 - 0.96$, Lord Howe Island Pearson's $r^2 = 0.85 - 0.95$) and SST (Fig. 2).
+In each PCA the major-tuna cluster was highly correlated with PC1 (Heron Island Pearson's R^2 = 0.88 - 0.96, Lord Howe Island Pearson's $R^2 = 0.85 - 0.95$) and SST (Fig. 2).

-PCA of 13 covariates within the Heron Island 2015 hi-res dataset revealed that the first 2 principal components account for 56.3% of the variance in the data (PC1 = 33.9%, PC2 = 22.4%); PCA of the same covariates within the Lord Howe Island 2015 hi-res dataset revealed that the first 2 principal components account for 67.5% of the variance in the data (PC1 = 55.9%, PC2 = 11.6%; and PCA of the same covariates within the Lord Howe Island 2014 hi-res dataset revealed that the first 2 principal components account for 64.4% of the variance in the data (PC1 = 48.8%, PC2 = 15.6%) (Fig. 3).
-The hi-res ordinations again show consistent clustering of tuna covariates: the Lord Howe Island 2014 and 2015 PCAs show all tuna covariates correlated with PC1 $(2014 \text{ Pearson's } \mathbb{R}^2 = 0.68 - 0.98, 2015 \text{ Pearson's } \mathbb{r}^2 =$ 0.7 - 0.94), and the Heron Island 2015 PCA shows lower correlation of all tuna with PC1 (Pearson's $r^2 =$ 0.52 - 0.79) as PC2 appears to split tuna covariates into 2 clusters (Fig. 3).
+PCA of 13 covariates within the Heron Island 2015 hi-res dataset revealed that the first 2 principal components account for 56.3% of the variance in the data (PC1 = 33.9%, PC2 = 22.4%), PCA of the same covariates within the Lord Howe Island 2015 hi-res dataset revealed that the first 2 principal components account for 67.5% of the variance in the data (PC1 = 55.9%, PC2 = 11.6%) and PCA of the same covariates within the Lord Howe Island 2014 hi-res dataset revealed that the first 2 principal components account for 64.4% of the variance in the data (PC1 = 48.8%, PC2 = shows lower correlation of all tuna with PC1 (Pearson's R2 = 0.52 - 0.79) as PC2 appears to split tuna covariates into two clusters (Fig. 3).